drand/website/docs/docs/cryptography.md

 Although VSS schemes protect against a malicious dealer, the dealer still knows the secret itself.
 To create a collectively shared secret $s$ such that no individual node gets any information about it, participants can utilize a [Distributed Key Generation](https://en.wikipedia.org/wiki/Distributed_key_generation) (DKG) protocol.

-Drand uses [Pedersen's DKG](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF) scheme, which essentially runs $n$ instances of Feldman's VSS in parallel on top of some additional verification steps.
+drand uses [Pedersen's DKG](https://www.cs.cornell.edu/courses/cs754/2001fa/129.PDF) scheme, which essentially runs $n$ instances of Feldman's VSS in parallel on top of some additional verification steps.

 **Share Distribution**: Every participant $i$ creates a (random) secret $s_i \in \mathbb{Z}_p$ and shares it with all other participants using VSS by sending a share $s_{i,j}$ to each participant $j$ and broadcasting the list of commitments $(A{i,0},A_{i,1},\ldots,A_{i,t-1})$ to everyone.